 - MCB 290: Individual Topics (Undergraduate Research): must be taken for a minimum of 2 credit hours (or 1, if taken during the 8 wk summer session);

 - MCB 492: Senior Thesis (may be applied towards graduation with distinction);

-- MCB 493: Special Topics in Molecular and Cellular Biology (only certain sections apply; see Honors advisor for list of sections approved for Honors credit):
+- MCB 493: Special Topics in Molecular and Cellular Biology (only sections NOT approved for advanced MCB course credit apply; see Honors advisor for confirmation):

 - Study Abroad in MCB-approved discipline-specific programs only:

 - Advanced Discussion Section in approved Advanced MCB Course (see Honors advisor for list of courses approved for Honors credit):